Property Investment

 When you have a baby there is a real incentive not to do anything – because there is so much going on.

-But it comes down to a trade-off: sacrifice now or later.
+But ultimately, this boils down to a trade-off: sacrifice now or later.
 By delaying the bigger home you can build wealth through property investment.
 This may give you more passive income in retirement.

 When making your decision, consider:

-The decision to upgrade your home or invest isn’t just about numbers — it’s also about your family’s current needs.
+The decision to upgrade your home or invest isn’t just about numbers: it’s also about your family’s current needs … as well as in the future.

 Financial Adviser in industry since 2007.
 Investor in Auckland & Christchurch.
 Previous COO of Global Brand